zoonoo/azure-docs.ko-kr/articles/backup/backup-azure-afs-automation.md

 ## <a name="next-steps"></a>다음 단계

-Azure Portal에서 Azure Files를 백업 하는 [방법에 대해 알아봅니다](backup-azure-files.md) .
+[Learn about](backup-azure-files.md) backing up Azure Files in the Azure portal.